quincy/matchers-presentation/presentation/slides.md

 # Improved Test
     @Test
     public void userTradesStocks() throws MarketClosedException {
-        // And the time is before close of trading when(clock.isMarketOpen()).thenReturn(true);
+        // Given...
+And the time is before close of trading when(clock.isMarketOpen()).thenReturn(true);

         Trade sellOrder = new SellOrder("MSFT", 20.0);